RiRah123/Aframe-3D-Image-Replica/README.md

 </h3>

 ## Credits
 Several GLB models from Skethfab and audio files from Youtube were used in creating our 3D Replica.
-If you'd like to check out the resources that we used for creating our project, then please refer to the list below
+If you'd like to check out the resources that we used for creating our project, then please refer to the list below:
 - [Crow 3D GLB Model](https://sketchfab.com/3d-models/dusty-path-in-the-fields-1386c844619e4006a916383158f7ade5)
 - [Wheatfield 3D GLB Model](https://sketchfab.com/3d-models/flying-crow-blacksmiths-workshop-assets-3ecfc0834b5b4883b840d0426c267efe)
 - [Crow and Cricket Sound Effect](https://www.youtube.com/watch?v=oT_Pbxpwlpc&ab_channel=WhatElseIsThere%3F)